vimc/orderly-web/docs/spec/spec.md

 ## GET /reports/:name/versions/:version/changelog/

 Returns the changelog for a report version, the report creator's record of changes made during the development of this version.

+`Reports.read` is the minimum permission required.
+Users who have `reports.read` permission only will be able to see public changelog entries.
+Users with `reports.review` permission will also see internal changelog entries.

-Required permissions: `reports.review`.
+Required permissions: `reports.read`.

 Schema: [`Changelog.schema.json`]( Changelog.schema.json)